dario-marvin/MasterMind/README.md

 # MasterMind
-MasterMind colors guessing game implemented in Smalltalk for Pharo 6.1 and in C++ for the Ubuntu terminal.
-Not tested for other distributions.
+MasterMind is a simple color guessing game, here implemented in Smalltalk for Pharo 6.1 and in C++ for the Ubuntu terminal.
+Not tested on other distributions.

+### Instructions

 Rules of the game are as follows: